nuxeo-sandbox/nuxeo-s3-utils/README.md

     * Plus some other properties: `bucket`, `key` and `userMetadata`, which is a Json object (can be empty) holding all the user metadata for the object.
   * Notice: When a metadata is not set, it is not returned by AWS (for example, Content-Encoding, of md5 are not always there)

+* **Files > S3 Utils: S3 Utils: Create Blob from Object Key** (ID: `S3Utils.CreateBlobFromObjectKey`)
+  * Input is `void`, returns `blob`
+  * Returns a Blob holding the reference to the remote S3 object.
+This blob can then be stored in any blob field of a document (typically `file:content`)
+  * Parameters:
+    * `blobProviderId`: required, the BlobProvider ID, as contributed via XML (see an example below, _The S3Utils Blob Provider_)
+    * `objectKey`: Required, the key of the object in the S3 bucket.
+  * Notice you don't specify a bucket.
+The operation reads the bucket from the `S3Handler` linked to the BlobProvider (see below _The S3Utils Blob Provider_).

 #### How to Import these Operations in your Project?
 The principles are: